Still hunting playoffs, 3-7 Giants visit Burrow-less Bengals

 GROUND DOWN

-Cincinnati's offense was forced to become even more one-dimensional after featured back Joe Mixon went out with a foot injury suffered in Week 6 against the Colts.
-His backup was the sturdy Giovani Bernard, known more for his reliable blocking and pass catching, but Bernard was questionable this week with a concussion.
+Cincinnati’s offence was forced to become even more one-dimensional after featured back Joe Mixon went out with a foot injury suffered in Week 6 against the Colts.
+His backup is the sturdy Giovani Bernard, known more for his reliable blocking and pass catching.
+He is questionable after dealing with a concussion.

 KICKING COVID-19